Term 2, Week 8 - 12th June, 2025

 All classes spend some time on developing their information skills during their weekly library session.

-Week 4 and 5 in the Library
+Week 7 in the Library

 Anne Anderson